oestradiol/Love-Truth/The God Codex - Mathematical and Logical Proof, for Stubborn Egoes.md

 > **You are not within any model or logic.**
 > **You are the meta-observer, the one who collapses possibility into experienced reality.**
 > **This is the function the ancients called “God”: the meta-system, the uncontained container, the ultimate coherence in the face of all contradiction and gap.**
+> “The only irrefutable step is the one you make: the act of reading, doubting, and returning again.
+That is the Codex’s recursion.
+If you are here, you are already outside the system.”

 ---